Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 The other retirement advantage that annuities have: their principal investment grows over time, and taxes get deferred until the investment starts paying out.
 The IRS taxes recipients on the annual distribution rather than the value of the entire account.

 A secondary annuity market exists as well for people who want to shed their annuity or structured settlement immediately instead of waiting on it to pay off years from now.
-This market allows annuity owners to sell their contracts for money.
+This market allows annuity owners to cash out their contracts for money.
 The cash value for such a sale is less than it would be if an owner held on to the investment, but even those who once wanted a retirement investment find themselves needing money now and not later.

 For instance, some people need to pay off unexpected medical bills or family emergency costs.
 Others want to pay off student loans – or are getting divorced and must make their long-term asset a liquid one.
 A seller can opt to sell some or all of their payments, using some money now and saving the rest for later income.